 Consistent with its business objectives and beneficial goals, the primary purpose of this Offering is to raise proceeds for new Farmland Investments.
-Substantially all proceeds from this Offering are expected to be used for the purchase, financing, refinancing, and management of Farmland Investments, and related expenses.
-Iroquois Valley maintains a pipeline of Farmland Investment opportunities across the U.S.
+Substantially all proceeds from this Offering are expected to be used for the purchase, financing, refinancing, and

 A portion of the proceeds raised in this Offering may be set aside for reserves and working capital.
 Proceeds may also be used to pay or reimburse payments for expenses related to the Offering such as legal fees, investor accreditation verification costs, and filing expenses.